inclusive-design/idrc/src/collections/projects/en-CA/review-of-the-review.md

 ---
+uuid: c52bf5ed-cb08-4cf8-b0c8-d907b71e0725
+locale: en-CA
 title: Review of the Review
+linking:
+  type: page
   slug: rotr
+shortTitle: ''
 order: 16
 thumbnailImage: /media/markus-winkler-fraiqhkcc0-unsplash_crop.png
+thumbnailAltText: ''
 description: Review of the Review (RotR) is assisting Accessibility Standards Canada in developing standards development processes and activities that are accessible and inclusively designed.
 ---
 ## About the project